duluca/lemon-mart/README.md

 ### Code scaffolding
 - Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
 ### Further help with Angular CLI
+> This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).